 Cambodia is a country that only recently emerged from a century of wars, famine and fear.
-First it suffered from post-colonial chaos (Cambodia used to be part of French Indochine), then civil war, and was dragged into the Vietnam War (although a neutral country it was massively carpet bombed by the USA), a war that helped the Khmer Rouge seize power.
+First it suffered from post-colonial Indochina chaos, then civil war, and was then dragged into the Vietnam War (although a neutral country, it was massively carpet bombed by the USA), a war that helped the Khmer Rouge seize power.
 The Khmer Rouge under Pol Pot carried out one of the worst genocides in history, in which 2 to 3 million people (around 25% of Cambodia's population) died.
 The Khmer Rouge then started a war with Vietnam, which they lost and surrendered completely in 1999.

 The country has some somewhat recovered since, and Cambodia is now firmly established in the tourist trail.

 After being lost in the heart of Cambodia's jungle for many centuries, the massive Angkor complex contains the remains of capitals of the Khmer Empire, which controlled most of Southeast Asia at its peak.
 There's countless temples, after the 5th one there's a good chance of suffering "temple fatigue", so best to just focus on the top three temples namely: Angkor Wat, Ta Prohm, and Angkor Thom.